pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 #### Coming Updates ####
-- We are currently working an update to this interface which uses an angular schema form approach and will allow you to define a schema in JSON and the fields you wish to use.
-You can then use one line of html to load your form/view which will then be schema driven and defined there and not in your views.
+- We are currently working on a update to the provisioning interface which will be a single page app instead of a dialog.
 - Template.config file will have the option to be centrally located.
 - Video walk-through and demo of the solution.